 These charts were designed around star-hopping with a POETS mounted to a C-14.
 All charts are N up E left.
-Squares are approximately 7 arcmin and indicate
+Squares are approximately 7 arcmin and indicate the approximate field of view of a POETS as mounted to a C-14.

 Note that these charts may take a long time to load.